Learn how to add Workbench Report filters.

 Your Admin’s configuration affects filters on Workbench Reports in the following ways:

-• Workbench Reports can inherit filters from the selected safety views based on your Admin’s configuration.
+- Workbench Reports can inherit criteria and filters from the selected safety views based on the following configuration:

-• Depending on your Admin’s configuration, you may be able to edit the filter’s operator and value on the Workbench Report.
-However, you cannot edit the field.
+- Depending on your Admin’s configuration, you may be able to leave the filter value blank on the Workbench Report.
+However, you cannot edit the filter field or operator.

-• The selected safety view may be associated with several other dependent views.
-Filters on these dependent views may also be available on the Workbench Report if your Admin sets them as such.
+- The selected safety view may be associated with several other dependent views.
+Criteria and filters on these dependent views may also be available on the Workbench Report.

-The following information applies to inherited filters on Workbench Reports:
+The following information applies to inherited criteria and filters on Workbench Reports:

-• Inherited filters appear in groups and are separated by safety view.
-For example, the image below displays two (2) filter groups, each pertaining to a different safety view:
+- Inherited filters appear in groups and are separated by safety view.
+The following example is for inherited filters.
+The image below displays two (2) filter groups, each pertaining to a different safety view:

-• Advanced logic is unavailable for inherited filters.
+- Advanced logic is unavailable for inherited filters and does not apply to criteria fields.
 For more information, see Add Safety View Filters in Safety Workbench.